czytweety/ZiyuCui.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a part of the State Key Laboratory of Petroleum Resources and Engineering at China University of Petroleum, Beijing, focusing on pioneering research in aggregation-induced emission and organic room-temperature phosphorescent materials.
-As an University of Oxford graduate with distinction degree, I apply my academic foundation to explore innovative solutions in photonic materials, contributing to advances in energy-efficient technology.
+As a University of Oxford graduate with a distinction degree, I apply my academic foundation to explore innovative solutions in photonic materials, contributing to advances in Biomedical application.

 {style="text-align: justify;"}